GovTechSG/java-apex-api-security/README.md

 2. Create a new branch from `development` to work on your contribution
 3. Create a pull request back when you are done

-Alternatively, you can raise an issue for this Github repository.
+Alternatively, you can raise an issue within this Github repository.

 ### Reference:
 + [UTF-8 in Gradle](https://stackoverflow.com/questions/21267234/show-utf-8-text-properly-in-gradle)